plaited/plaited/docs/plaited/00-introduction.md

 **requested events**: the thread proposes that these events be considered for triggering and asks to be notified when any of the events occur.

-**waited-for events**: the thread does not request these but asks to be notified when any of them is triggered.
+**waited-for events**: the thread does not request these but asks to be notified when any of them are triggered.

 **blocked events**: the thread currently forbids triggering any of these events